 Purpose of study: A high-quality geography education should inspire in pupils a curiosity and fascination about the world and its people that will remain with them for therest of their lives.
 Teaching should equip pupils with knowledge about diverse places, people, resources and natural and human environments, together with a deeper understanding of the Earth’s key physical and human processes.

-- Where does chocolate come from? - How does it grow? - Where does it grow? - How many cocoa beans does it take to make eight bars of milk chocolate? - How many bars do we eat in a lifetime?
+- Where does chocolate come from? - How does it grow? - Where does it grow? - How many bars do we eat in a lifetime?

-All of these questions and more are covered in our new workshop for 2016.
+All of these questions and more are covered in our new workshop.
 It touches on the history of Chocolate with a particular focus on Fairtrade farmers.

 During the session the children are able to take a close look at pods, beans, and taste-test Fairtrade dark and milk chocolate.